spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Other observations
 ##################

 Multiple files
 --------------

-When multiple files are opened in the editor, the corresponding tabs at the top of the window area are arranged in alphabetical order of the filename from left to right.
+When multiple files are opened in the Editor, the corresponding tabs at the top of the window area are arranged in alphabetical order of the filename from left to right.